 What Is a Renovation Loan?

-One of the best ways you can fund your home renovation is by taking a renovation loan.
+One of the best ways you can fund your home renovation is by taking a renovation loan in Singapore.
 Banks such as DBS, Maybank, and POSB offer this, although the terms and conditions vary.

 Typically, this loan covers renovation-related works such as structural repairs and improvements, painting and tiling works, electrical and wiring works, and carpentry.